talklittle/talklittle.github.com/_posts/frog-ball/2012-11-10-frog-ball-development.md

 What you can't see is that I'm also using the [AllJoyn framework](http://www.alljoyn.org/) for device-to-device communication.
 I've actually got this part working before doing the actual game.
 I figured it would be easier to design the game with networking up front, rather than write the full game and heavily refactor to add networking support.

-It's been about 10 or 11 days since I started.
-I lost a day or two of that spent on [reddit is fun](/reddit-is-fun) instead.
-The time doesn't include all the time I spent in September/October learning OpenGL and iOS stuff.
-But that was for another project, now on my backburner, so let's say today is Day 12 for Frog Ball.
+It's been close to a month since I started.
+I lost a few days of that spent on [reddit is fun](/reddit-is-fun) instead.
+The time doesn't include all the time I spent in September learning OpenGL and iOS stuff.
+But that was for another project, now on my backburner, so let's say today is Day 25 for Frog Ball.

-(Coincidentally I chose Day 12 to write [a very vague blog post](http://blog.andrewshu.com/2012/09/day-12.html) for one of the previous projects.)

 ## Target: Xmas